imcolecodes/what-do-I-do-here-/README.md

 I just opened my HackerRank account today after taking the intermediate SQL certification and I was shooked when I saw that I passed it because the certificate was already shown in my profile.
 Other than that I did nothing, but 1 more day to go before I get more free credits in gitpod so I can finish the SQL certification in fCC.
 (6.24.25 8:43PM)

 Nothing again.
 (6.25.25 9:07pm)

+I can't believe I forgot to update this yesterday, well I can't change that now.
+Anyway, I now have credits in gitpod and now I can finish that relational database certification in fCC.
+(6.27.25 6:58am)